 Literally, colonization is the process of settling on land with an already established indigenous population and wielding violence to control the space and its people.
 Figuratively, it is the appropriation and re-configuring of spaces, practices, and thought that centers those who are colonizers (often white people, but not inherently).

 Are you following me?
-So when we talk about DE-colonization, we are talking about the purposeful RE-centering of oppressed groups – namely, BIPOC, but also other groups – and active DE-centering off oppressive groups.
+So when we talk about DE-colonization, we are talking about the purposeful RE-centering of oppressed groups – namely, Black, Indigenous, People of Color (BIPOC), but also other groups – and active DE-centering off oppressive groups.

 Think: In the spaces of wellness, body image, eating disorders, and fat politics, who do you follow?
 Who are your heroes and mentors?
 Who do you think of as inspirational?
 Think: Who do you see most often represented in professional and academic spaces?
 Who do you think of as an expert?
 Who are the people you call on for advice and thought leadership?
 Think: Who do you see in your yoga classes?
 At your gym?
 Lauded as Instagram wellness “gurus?”
 Think: Who are your friends?
 Think: How are you actively colonizing?
 And how are you purposely decolonizing?